20 Gmail Extensions That’ll Turbocharge Your Inbox in 2021

 It boasts an intuitive user interface, it’s secure, and it offers plenty of storage (15 GB).
 Better yet, Gmail can do so much more when you plug in one of the many extensions on offer to users.

-Here are 20 of the best to take you from Gmail user to Gmail power user.
+Here are 20 of the best to take you from Gmail user to Gmail power user in 2021.

 1. Right Inbox